Is your teen always saying that he hates school?

 Or maybe he complains that the people in school are “fake”, and that it’s hard to make friends?

-If so, as a parent you probably feel concerned and frustrated.
+If so, I’m sure that as a parent you feel concerned.

 You want to help your teen, but whatever you’ve tried so far hasn’t worked.